arzan03/elevate-task-1_2/README.md

 ├── .github/
 │   └── workflows/
 │       └── main.yml
+├── Jenkinsfile
 ├── package.json
 └── README.md
 ```

-## How to Use
-1. Clone this repository to your local machine.
-2. Add your DockerHub credentials (`DOCKER_USERNAME` and `DOCKER_PASSWORD`) as GitHub Secrets.
-3. Push changes to the `main` branch to trigger the pipeline.
-4. Check the Actions tab in your GitHub repository to monitor the pipeline's progress.
-5. Verify the Docker image on DockerHub.
+---

 ## Conclusion
+This project demonstrates two CI/CD pipelines:
+1. **GitHub Actions**: Automates testing, building, and deploying the application to DockerHub.
+2. **Jenkins**: Provides an alternative CI/CD pipeline with similar functionality, configured using a `Jenkinsfile`.

-This setup automates the process of building, testing, and deploying a Node.js web application using GitHub Actions and DockerHub.
-It ensures a streamlined CI/CD process for rapid and reliable deployments.
+Both pipelines ensure a streamlined process for rapid and reliable deployments.